Istanbul: Turkish Republic

-From the late 1940s and early 1950s, Istanbul underwent great structural change, as new public squares, boulevards, and avenues were constructed throughout the city, sometimes at the expense of historical buildings.
 The overall population of Istanbul began to rapidly increase in the 1970s, as people from Anatolia migrated to the city to find employment in the many new factories that were built on the outskirts of the sprawling metropolis.
-This sudden, sharp rise in the city's population caused a large demand for housing, and many previously outlying villages and forests became engulfed into the metropolitan area of Istanbul as result of urban sprawl.
+This sudden, sharp rise in the city's population caused a large demand for housing, and many previously outlying villages and forests became engulfed into the metropolitan area of Istanbul as a result of urban sprawl.
+The Bosphorus Bridge, which connects the city's European and Asian parts, was opened in 1973 and significantly contributed to the increase in migration from Anatolia.
+It was followed by other bridges and tunnels which span the Bosphorus strait, namely the Fatih Sultan Mehmet Bridge (1988), Marmaray Tunnel (2013), Yavuz Sultan Selim Bridge (2016), and Eurasia Tunnel (2016).